drgreenwell/Weather-Dashboard/README.txt

 1. Setup: Ensure Python, Flask, and required packages (pymongo, requests) are installed.

-2. Run: Execute the Flask application (python app.py or as configured) to start the web server.
+2. Run: Execute the Flask application (python app.py) in a terminal to start the web server.

 3. Interface: Access the web interface via a browser.
-The main page (/) shows weather data for previously selected cities.
+The main page (http://127.0.0.1:5000/) shows weather data for previously selected cities.
 Add a city by submitting a form with its name.
 The program fetches weather data from OpenWeatherMap API and stores it in MongoDB.

-4. Update and Delete: Use buttons or forms to update preferences (/update_preference) by adding new cities or delete existing ones (/delete_preference).
+4. Update and Delete: Use buttons or forms to update preferences by adding new cities or delete existing ones.
 These actions update the MongoDB collections (preferences and weather_data) accordingly.

 The software has error handling capabilities where, if weather data isn't available for a city, appropriate error messages are displayed.